tacticdemonic/sb-logger-extension/CONTRIBUTING.md

-# Contributing to SB Logger
+# Contributing to Surebet Helper

-Thank you for your interest in contributing to SB Logger!
+Thank you for your interest in contributing to Surebet Helper!
 This document provides guidelines for contributing to the project.

 ## How to Contribute